 Terry Altilio (39:08)

-They did arts projects, they did community projects, and we're gonna have on the website the articles and so on and so forth and links to the project on death in America so that people can actually look at what that created years ago.
+They did arts projects, they did community projects, and we're going to have on the website the articles and so on and so forth and links to the project on death in America so that people can actually look at what that created years ago.
 And they did work in prisons.
 They were really very forward thinking.
 But there was this person who wanted to do art.
 So they've kicked in a lot of money for art and I can't remember this person's name.
 But this is the quote, and this was about the board.
 There was little unanimity regarding the impact and the success of the humanities projects, which is so interesting because now there's so much work being done on narratives, right?
 On narratives and storytelling and so on and so forth.
 So he says, there was little unanimity regarding the impact and success.
 Narrow-minded commitment to outcome measures got in the way.
 So that was one of the board members who was trying to convince the Docs in the world that the outcomes weren't the issue because we were talking about art and music and so on and so forth.
 I thought it was just a wonderful representation of what must have been such complicated relationships on that board, right?
-Having to make decisions about what they were gonna fund, how much, what they were looking for in terms of outcomes.
+Having to make decisions about what they were going to fund, how much, what they were looking for in terms of outcomes.

 to prove that the money was being used in the way that it was intended to be used.
 And I just thought it was a wonderful quote, a wonderful quote.
 What else?
 Vickie, what are we missing?
 What are you thinking?